Job Skills Matching

 Our Approach

-We built a semantic skills matching engine that maps both job requirements and candidate skills into a shared embedding space where similarity is measured by meaning, not string matching.
+We built an AI matching agent that maps both job requirements and candidate skills into a shared embedding space where similarity is measured by meaning, not string matching.

-We trained the model on historical placement data, so it learned from actual successful placements — what candidate profiles actually succeeded in what types of roles.
+We grounded the agent in historical placement data, so it learned from actual successful placements: what candidate profiles really succeeded in what types of roles.

 The Results